Ohio police officer fatally shot in standoff with arson suspect

 CLICK HERE TO GET THE FOX NEWS APP

 At around 3:53 p.m.
-ET, officers noticed the suspect, wanted in an earlier vandalization and arson at a city cathedral, having a cigarette.
+ET, officers noticed the suspect, wanted in an earlier vandalization and arson at a city cathedral, having a cigarette on Fulton Street.
+Kral said police had warrants out for the suspect.
 After Stalker and at least one other officer approached the suspect, he brandished a firearm and entered a home.

 Police set up a perimeter and called in negotiators and swat teams.